onyeka-hub/Project-21/README.md

 Similar to how you configured the api-server's certificate, Kubernetes requires that the hostname of each worker node is included in the client certificate.

 Also, Kubernetes uses a special-purpose authorization mode called Node Authorizer, that specifically authorizes API requests made by kubelet services.
-In order to be authorized by the Node Authorizer, kubelets must use a credential that identifies them as being in the system:nodes group, with a username of system:node:<nodeName>.
+In order to be authorized by the Node Authorizer, kubelets must use a credential that identifies them as being in the system:nodes group, with a username of system:node:{nodeName}.
 Notice the "CN": "system:node:${instance_hostname}", in the below code.

 Therefore, the certificate to be created must comply to these requirements.
 In the below example, there are 3 worker nodes, hence we will use bash to loop through a list of the worker nodes’ hostnames, and based on each index, the respective Certificate Signing Request (CSR), private key and client certificates will be generated.